lorr1/bootleg_data_prep/README.md

     `cp -r sv_data/data/wiki_dump/full_wiki_final_-1_0 <path_to_model_training_data>/full_wiki_train`

 ## Run Bootleg Model
 See the Bootleg repo for more instructions.
-An example config is below to run Bootleg using our `emmental` branch.
+An example config is below to run Bootleg using our `emmental_master` branch.
 For speed, you might want to sample data to make the test and dev datasets smaller for eval during training (see `bootleg_emmental/utils/preprocessing/sample_eval_data.py`).
 See the README on the `emmental` branch for setup instructions.
 Comments in the YAML file indicate what you need to fill out.

 Note if you are using a different language, you might want to use a different BERT backend.